DurdagiLab/mmgbsa-zscore-analysis/README.md

 # Usage
 Place the input CSV file (default name: FILE_NAME.csv) in the same directory as the script and run the following command in your terminal:

-> python docking-zscore-analysis.py
+> python mmgbsa_zscore_analysis.py

-**All generated artefacts - including the filtered CSV file, summary PDF report, and high-resolution PNG figures - will be automatically saved to the current working directory.
+**All output files, including the filtered CSV containing statistically significant compounds, the PDF summary table, and the high-resolution distribution plots, are saved automatically in the working directory when the script is run.

-Note: The script uses a default Z-score threshold of -1.960 to select statistically significant compounds.
-You may edit the script to adjust this threshold as needed.
+Note: The default Z-score threshold is set to –1.960, corresponding to a 95% confidence level.
+This value can be modified directly in the script to apply different statistical significance criteria depending on the analysis requirements.

 # Citation
 If you use this tool in your academic work, please cite: